hamdle/php-api/readme.md

 # Workout API

-The Workout API is designed to track workouts that I've been using, and logging, and losing, for the past few years.
-The API manages the data and users to log workouts in an effort to best my old pen and paper logging system.
-There's an accompanying web application that manages all of the user facing interactions --- logging in the user, logging the workouts, rendering cool charts --- that works in collaboration with the API.
+The Workout API is designed to track workouts that I've been doing for the past few years.
+There's an accompanying web application that manages all of the user facing interactions --- user login and exercise tracking during workouts --- that works in collaboration with the API.
+The API has been designed to model the workout data that is required to log and track my exercies.

-The execution stack of the API is intended to be clean and easy to follow.
-There are a few ethos that have contributed to the design of this programm.
-If a function is static, it will almost always be called in the excution tree of every request.
-Objects like Controllers and Models are not loaded into memeory until they have something to contribute or execute.
-I try to use design patterns to lower complexity not add to it.
-And arrays are a powerful tool that are wholly capable of modeling data, for the program and the programmers mental model of the program, so they are used as a central part of the API.

 # Nginx setup